 Prior to joining Cornell University, I was previously an Assistant Professor and then a tenured Associate Professor in the Department of Agricultural and Resource Economics and in the Department of Environmental Science and Policy at the University of California at Davis.

-I have published papers in peer-reviewed journals including the Review of Economics and Statistics, the Journal of Environmental Economics and Management, the Journal of Economic Behavior and Organization, the American Journal of Agricultural Economics, and Energy Economics.
+I have published papers in peer-reviewed journals including the Review of Economics and Statistics, the Journal of Environmental Economics and Management, the Journal of Economic Behavior and Organization, Energy Journal, the American Journal of Agricultural Economics, Energy Economics, and Ecological Economics.

 My research has been featured in such media outlets as the New York Times (here, and also here), the Washington Post, the Guardian, Platt's blog, and Bloomberg View.
 I was awarded the 2011 UC-Davis Hellman Fellowship for promising young faculty who exhibit potential for great distinction in their research; and Honorable Mention in the 2015-2016 Bacon Public Lectureship and White Paper Competition.
 I was a 2017 Cornell University Knowledge Matters Fellow.

-I have been listed among the RePEc Top 5% Economists Based on Publications in Last 10 Years every month since December 2018, and among the RePEc Top 2.5% Female Economists Based on Publications in Last 10 Years every month since December 2018.
+I am listed among the RePEc Top 4% Economists Based on Publications in Last 10 Years, and among the RePEc Top 1.8% Female Economists Based on Publications in Last 10 Years.

 I am the Director of Cornell University Dynamics, Economics, Econometrics, Policy, and Games: Rigorous Environmental, Energy, Natural Resource, Agriculture, and Development Analysis and Research (DEEP-GREEN-RADAR).